|2014 Season (CBSSports.com)||200.00||11.00||11.00||0.00||3.74||1.24||178.00||58.00|

 |by R.J.
 White | CBSSports.com|

-|(9/10/14) Brewers pitcher Matt Garza was saddled with the loss Friday after allowing three runs (two earned) on six hits while striking out three in three innings in his team's 6-2 loss to the Padres.
+|(9/10/14) Brewers pitcher Matt Garza wasn't a factor in the decision Tuesday, giving up two runs (one earned) on six hits and one walk in just four innings while striking out seven in his team's 6-3 loss to the Marlins.

 |by R.J.
 White | CBSSports.com|